Secure coding in PHP Training Course

 Laravel and Vue.js

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at web developers who wish to use Laravel and Vue JS for fullstack web development.
+14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at web developers who wish to use Laravel and Vue.js for full-stack web development.

 By the end of this training, participants will be able to:

-- Develop web applications with Laravel and Vue JS.
+- Develop web applications with Laravel and Vue.js.

-- Integrate the Laravel backend API into Vue JS.
+- Integrate the Laravel backend API into Vue.js.

 - Deploy a Laravel application.